We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Individual Decorated Slices: keep at room temperature for 30 minutes to 1 hour.
 Eat within 24 hours.

-- Undecorated Cake Layers: keep at room temperature for 1-2 hours.
+- Undecorated Layers: keep at room temperature for 1-2 hours.
 Ice and eat.

-Gather the ingredients for the cake.
+Gather the ingredients.
 Make sure you’ve measured them accurately using a kitchen scale, and that they are all at room temperature.

 Sift the flour, baking powder, baking soda, and salt into a bowl.